gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 ## Connecting to Any Existing Gaffer Graph

-The simplest way to connect Gremlin to an existing Gaffer graph where you may not know the Store type or Schema would be via a [Proxy Store](../gaffer-stores/proxy-store.md).
+The simplest way to connect Gremlin to an existing Gaffer instance where you may not know the Store type or Schema would be via a [Proxy Store](../gaffer-stores/proxy-store.md).
-Connecting this way means Gremlin communicates via the Gaffer graph's REST API (similar to [gafferpy](../../user-guide/apis/python-api.md)) meaning there may be a performance hit for larger queries.
+Connecting this way means Gremlin communicates via the Gaffer REST API (similar to [gafferpy](../../user-guide/apis/python-api.md)) meaning there may be a performance hit for larger queries.

+!!! tip
+    You can also of course connect directly to an existing instance's storage layer too (e.g. Accumulo store) but this would require a more complex configuration and knowledge of the Schema.

 The general connection diagram looks something like the following: